 There is one more plug that plugs into the IVM from below - essentially the IVM's body harness - so I am making sure to route all the wires in the correct orientation with this in mind.
 This is one of the main things I was checking earlier when I cleaned everything up and checked the routing

 That pretty much wraps up the wiring.
 I am waiting on DME pins and I found some other pins I needed too and ordered those as well.
 Once those arrive I can finish the wiring... everything should be finalized as far as where stuff goes, just need to find a switched power source in the DME box.
-I did not fully realize how much I had not done when I finished last time.
+I did not fully realize how much I had yet to do when I called it a day last time.
 I had only just begun... but I am very close to being done now!

 I've also been spending a lot of time just moving around the car.
 Up and down, around - and I keep having this crazy intense fear of poking my eye out on one of those framerail studs.
 I mean that wasn't the only reason I did it but four were already hammered out so I figured why not finish the job.
 So I cut the driver's side ones out, they were welded in from the back so I had to cut them free before they could be hammered out.
 Then I riv-nutted in some M6 riv-nuts

-Yay riv-nuts.
 So now instead of nuts over a stud holding my bumper support bar on, it uses bolts... not a big difference at all.
-Makes installation marginally harder if anything because you can't "hang" the bumper on the studs.
+Makes installation marginally harder if anything because you can't "hang" the core support on the studs.
 I may thread one stud into one on each side before final installation for that reason

 Then I went home, ate dinner, realized I forgot to pay rent at the shop and it's due before tomorrow, went and paid it at their late night drop-off and decided hey why not stop by the shop and test the last few wires I need?
 I was looking for a switched 12v source for the fusebox with the smaller fuses.
 I found 2 - just the number I needed - and some constants too.
 I may use those constant supply the two smaller fusebox fuses instead of the distribution block.
 Still deciding on that.
 I'm also deciding how I want to run the main power wire for the distribution block but I have a few options... but with that, the wiring routing should be completely done!